 It may be the school holidays but there’s no harm in learning a little history at one of Cornwall’s castles.
 From the old Cornish power seat at Restormel Castle to the ruins of ‘King Arthur’s’ castle at Tintagel, there are plenty of impressive, historic buildings to visit.
 Perhaps the most scenic is the landmark attraction of St Michael’s Mount.
 Here you can walk the low tide causeway (or get the ferry at high tide) to this magical, little island just off the coast from Penzance.
 Here you can explore the rooms of this 17th Century castle and take in the fine coastal views from the battlements and surrounding sub-tropical gardens.

-Click here to browse and book your self-catering holiday accommodation for the Easter holidays.
+Browse and book your self-catering holiday accommodation in North Cornwall for the Easter holidays.